svgrekk/DataVisualisaton/README.md

 # Data Visualization Showcase

-This repository is a demonstration of my data visualization skills using Tableau.
+This repository is a demonstration of my data visualization skills using Tableau and Florish.
 The visualizations cover various datasets, showcasing a range of analytical and visualization techniques.

 ## Purpose